thiezn/nethelper/README.rst

 Well known blacklists
 Well known whitelists
 TOR exit node IP lists?
+information on TCP/UDP/ICMP headers perhaps? not sure what I would want but would be cool if we can use scapy! :D Known vpn adress lists(or perhaps using a portscan, fingerprinting something to detect) Common port lists through API

 Function calls
 ==============
 - Summarization of given list of networks
 - Convert Mbps/kbps/bps/kBps/etc
+- simple postscan (Dangerous waters here...?)

 Brain dump of all kinds of stuff I want to do but probably will never get around to